fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/assignment-1/assignment-1.md

 #### Task 5: Summarizing

-Write a paragraph comparing your visualization designs, covering both strengths and weaknessess in relation to each other, as well as originality.
+Write a paragraph comparing your visualization designs, covering both strengths and weaknesses in relation to each other, as well as originality.
 Discuss whether they would be effective in answering the domain questions posed in task 2.

 ---

 #### Deliverables

 Submit your assignment on GitHub.
-Your writeups and sketches should be compiled into a single Markdown document, uploaded to GitHub (see Piazza for the invitation link).
+Your writeups and sketches should be compiled into a single Markdown document (intertwining text and images), uploaded to GitHub (see Piazza for the invitation link).
 Take pictures or scan your sketches, making sure that they are easily readable.
+Make sure your writeups and sketches are clearly organized.

 ---

 #### Grading

-Your submission will be graded according to the quality, diversity, and creativity of the visualizations and writeups.
-Visualizations need to be well constructed, with good color and font choices and proper labeling.
+Your submission will be graded according to three components:

+- Design choices:
+  - Excellent (A): design choices are effective, visualizations can be easily read and understood.
+  - Good (B): design choices are effective, with minor problems.
+  - Poor (C): ineffective mark or encoding choices.

+- Creativity and diversity of visualizations:
+  - Excellent (A): largely original visualizations and designs.
+  - Good (B): visualizations based on well-known designs, but with enough diversity to reasonably cover the design space.
+  - Poor (C): ineffective exploration of the design space, with simple visualizations based on well-known designs and very similar to each other.

+- Writeups:
+  - Excellent (A): detailed writeups, with reasonable justifications for all design choices.
+  - Good (B): good justifications, writeups could be more detailed.
+  - Poor (C): missing or incomplete justifications.

 ----